camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 ![Job Completion per second ](images/ThroughputJobCompletionPerSecond.png)

 **CPU Usage**
 CPU and Memory usage is part of the excellent health of the platform.
-Elastic Search is, in general, the most consumer for the CPU.
+Elasticsearch is, in general, the most consumer for the CPU.
 If Zeebe is close to the value allocated, it's time to increase it or create new partitions.

 ![CPU Usage](images/CPU.png)